Key Takeaways

 Eligible employees receive six weeks of paid leave at their regular salary.
 This time is dedicated to recovery and bonding with the new child.
 The leave begins following the qualifying event — childbirth or, where applicable, adoption placement — and runs for six consecutive weeks.
 The employee's position is held during the leave period, ensuring they can return to the same role afterward.

 The paid maternity leave is in addition to — not instead of — other leave benefits.
-Sick leave can still be used for pregnancy-related medical conditions before or after the six-week period, annual leave remains available for additional time off if needed, and FMLA provides job protection for up to 12 weeks total (though not all of it is paid).
-Under HB 1601, school employees may also use accrued sick leave to extend the paid leave period.
+Sick leave can still be used for pregnancy-related medical conditions before or after the six-week period, annual leave remains available for additional time off if needed, and the Family and Medical Leave Act provides job protection for up to 12 weeks total where the employee qualifies.
+Under House Bill 1601, school employees may also use accrued sick leave to extend the paid leave period.
 This means an employee with accumulated leave could potentially combine benefits for a longer leave period.

-This means you're not getting 12 weeks of FMLA plus 6 weeks of paid maternity leave — the paid leave is part of your FMLA entitlement.
+This means you're usually not getting 12 weeks of Family and Medical Leave Act leave plus six weeks of paid maternity leave — the paid leave is commonly part of the same protected leave period.
 But having six of those twelve weeks paid makes a substantial difference for new parents.
-Without paid leave, many families face the impossible choice of returning to work too soon after childbirth or going without income during a period when expenses are highest.
+Without paid leave, many families face the hard choice of returning to work too soon after childbirth or going without income during a period when expenses are highest.

 What About Private Sector Employees?